- Contact Us

 Introduction to Agricultural Education in Oregon and structured exposure to school aged children in a learning environment.

 Early Field Experience is an advanced form of field instruction designed to be taken by agricultural education students prior to student teaching.
 The students are to assist in the classroom with instructional and non-instructional activities.
 They are to work with small groups primarily, although work with large groups may occur where the situation and competence of the university student allows.
-There is to be an intensive effort to learn how cultural diversity and the education of students with special needs fit into the public school operation.
 Upon completion of this experience the university student should be ready for advancement to the Professional Teacher Education program.
 (See requirements for admission into the Professional Teacher Education program).